RakeshGowdaSN/OmniBank_Assistant/README.md

 # OmniBank Assistant 🏦💬

-OmniBank Assistant is an AI-first conversational banking assistant that accepts both text and raw audio (PCM) input.
-The repo forwards raw PCM audio through the stack to an audio-capable model (via Google ADK / Gemini Live) — there is no local speech-to-text step.
-The model performs audio understanding and (optionally) returns synthesized audio plus structured JSON.
+OmniBank Assistant is an AI-first conversational banking assistant that supports both text and raw audio (PCM) inputs.
+The system is designed to handle low-latency voice interactions by directly forwarding raw audio to an audio-capable model (e.g., Google ADK / Gemini Live).

+## Key technical highlights:

+No local speech-to-text (STT): Unlike traditional pipelines, the assistant does not convert audio to text locally.
+Instead, raw PCM audio is streamed directly to the model, which performs audio understanding natively.
+Bidirectional streaming: The backend uses Google ADK's Runner with StreamingMode.BIDI to enable real-time communication between the client and the model.
+Model capabilities:
+Understands raw audio inputs (ASR and intent recognition in one step).
+Returns structured JSON responses (e.g., intents, entities, tool calls).
+Optionally synthesizes audio responses (base64 PCM) for playback.
+Frontend integration: The browser captures audio using the Web Audio API and streams it to the backend via WebSocket.
+The backend relays the audio to the model and returns responses to the client.

 ---

-## Quick summary
+## Layman-Friendly Explanation

-- No local STT: frontend streams raw PCM (base64 in JSON frames) to the backend WebSocket; backend sends binary to the ADK/GenAI runner unchanged.
-- Low-latency voice interactions via bidirectional streaming (RunConfig.streaming_mode = BIDI).
-- Uses Google ADK Runner + LiveRequestQueue to forward text/audio to the model.
-- Backend: FastAPI + Uvicorn.
-Frontend: Vanilla JS + Web Audio API + AudioWorklet processors.

----
+OmniBank Assistant is like having a personal banker you can talk to or chat with online.
+Here’s how it works:

+Talk or type: You can either type your questions (e.g., "What’s my balance?") or speak naturally into your microphone (e.g., "Can you transfer $200 to my savings?").
+Smart listening: The assistant listens to your voice and sends it directly to a powerful AI model that understands what you’re saying — no need to convert your voice into text first.
+Quick responses: The AI figures out what you want, like checking your balance or making a transfer, and sends back a response.
+It can even talk back to you with a voice reply!
+Safe and secure: Your voice and data are sent securely, and the assistant doesn’t store your audio locally.
+This makes the assistant fast, easy to use, and perfect for managing your banking needs on the go.

 ## Project structure

 OmniBank_Assistant-main/
 │
-├── main.py                     # FastAPI entry point for API routes and routing logic
-├── requirements.txt            # Python dependencies for the project
-├── Dockerfile                  # Instructions for containerizing the application
-├── deploy.sh                   # A helper script to build and deploy the application to Cloud Run
-├── .env                        # Environment variables, including API keys and project IDs (gitignored)
+├── main.py # FastAPI entry point for API routes and routing logic ├── requirements.txt # Python dependencies for the project ├── Dockerfile # Instructions for containerizing the application ├── deploy.sh # A helper script to build and deploy the application to Cloud Run ├── .env # Environment variables, including API keys and project IDs (gitignored) │
-│
 ├── banking_agent/ # Core logic for the AI assistant
 │ ├── agent.py # Orchestrates model calls and high-level AI logic
 │ ├── context.py # Manages conversation context and state
 │ └── tools.py # Defines banking-specific helper tools (e.g., for balance, transactions)
 │
 ├── frontend/ # Frontend UI files
 │ └── static/
 │ ├── index.html # Main frontend page with the chat and voice interface
 │ ├── js/
 │ │ ├── app.js # Main chat UI and fetch logic
 │ │ ├── audio-recorder-.js # Audio recorder for capturing user input
 │ │ └── pcm-player-.js # PCM audio playback for the assistant's responses
 │ └── styles/
 │ └── style.css # Styles for the frontend UI
 │
 ├── README.md # This file
 └── LICENSE # The project license
 ---

 ## Tech stack